 100 Years of W7QCMy dad, Harold Buroker, was the original W7QC.
 He was born in 1901 the youngest of 10 brothers and sisters in a small town in southeastern Washington.
 He worked on the family farm and attended school in Waitsburg, WA.
-He graduated High School in 1919 and by 1921 had obtained an amateur radio license with the call of W7QC.
-It was common in those days to shorten the calls by removing the letter ‘W’ so his contacts used just 7QC.
+He graduated High School in 1919 and by 1921 had obtained an amateur radio license with the call of 7QC. in those days calls were issdued without the leading "W" so his contacts used just 7QC.
+The Department of Commerce added the "W" prefix in 1928 to distinguish American stations from foreign stations that were popping up and using similar callsigns without prefixes.

 I have some of his early license certificates dating back to 1924.
 He was known to be a bit of a tinkerer and by 1923 he had assembled his own spark station.
 This was quite an accomplishment considering he had no formal training and this was before Radio Shack and Allied Radio were available.
 This was a remarkable achievement for a high-school graduate in rural Washington state.
 I remember seeing that very station in the attic of our shop.